Arbitrary Generative Video Interpolation: Experiments

 \paragraph{Ablation study.} As presented in Table \ref{tab:ablation_study}, we conduct ablation studies on the core components of \ModelName{} via performance analysis under 32x interpolation ratio.
 For timestamp incorporation, we compare two baselines: direct fine-tuning without timestamp awareness (None) and MLP-based injection (Vanilla).
 Meanwhile, we compare different strategies in Figure \ref{fig:method3} and perform separate ablations on motion and appearance components, as shown in rows ID 4-8 of the table.
 Based on the ablation results, we can derive two key insights: (1) The TaRoPE approach outperforms the Vanilla baseline across all metrics, with a particularly pronounced improvement in motion smoothness.
 (2) Incorporating motion information yields substantial enhancements in temporal flicker and motion smoothness, while integrating appearance information significantly boosts subject and background consistency.
 In Figure \ref{fig:exp3}, we further present a visual comparison, demonstrating the improvement in spatiotemporal coherence achieved by our proposed strategy.
 What's more, during inference, compared to latent concatenation, our strategy not only delivers better performance but also significantly improves computational efficiency by approximately 40\%.

-\paragraph{Evaluate the capability of arbitrary-time interpolation} To demonstrate that ArbInterp, empowered by the proposed TaRoPE, can directly generate intermediate frames corresponding to specified continuous timestamps, we independently predicted frames at different timestamps, as shown in Fig.~\ref{fig:exp2}.
-It is evident that ArbInterp can indeed perceive the continuous motion between the first and last frames and generate corresponding frames according to the specified timestamps.
+\paragraph{Evaluation the capability of arbitrary-time interpolation.} To demonstrate that ArbInterp equipped with the proposed TaRoPE is capable of directly generating intermediate frames corresponding to arbitrary continuous timestamps, we conduct an evaluation where intermediate frames are independently predicted at various continuous timestamps, with visual results presented in Fig.~\ref{fig:exp2}.
+From the experimental results, it can be clearly observed that ArbInterp effectively captures the smooth, continuous motion evolution between the initial and final reference frames.
+By leveraging the temporal modeling capability introduced by TaRoPE, the model accurately infers the intermediate visual content and faithfully synthesizes realistic intermediate frames strictly aligned with the user-specified continuous timestamps.
+These results validate that our method achieves reliable arbitrary-frame interpolation without being restricted to discrete or equidistant intermediate steps.